Rochelle Township High School

 Rochelle Township High School, commonly referred to as RTHS, is a secondary school located in Rochelle, Illinois.

 RTHS is the only school operated by Rochelle Township High School District 212.

 The district includes portions of Ogle, Lee, and DeKalb counties.
+Communities in Ogle County in this district include Rochelle, Creston, Hillcrest, Holcomb, and Kings.
+In Lee County, the district includes Steward.

-Approximately one-half of the students come from Rochelle Community Consolidated District 231, which includes the middle school and elementary schools from Rochelle proper.
+Approximately one-half of the students come from Rochelle Community Consolidated District 231, which includes the middle school and elementary schools in Rochelle proper.
 The remaining student population comes from a variety of other elementary school districts in the area.

 Despite its name, the school is located in Flagg Township; there is no township named "Rochelle" within Ogle County, nor anywhere else in the United States, for that matter.

 History

 RTHS was originally built in 1918, with nearly a dozen additions built on over the next 80 years, the entire edifice was replaced in 2004 with a new building, located about a mile north of the old one.

 Demographics

 The demographic breakdown of the 893 students enrolled in 2018-2019 was: